 Fig.~\ref{cpu:dqoes} and Fig.~\ref{cpu:ds} present the CPU distribution of the two experiments.
-Comparing them, the improvement is achieved by dynamically adjust resource allocation at runtime with respects each objective values.
-When there is an unachievable one, \sol~ attempts to fully utilize the released resources from the models with an achievable objective.
-With default system, however, the resource can only be evenly distributed, where each individual container gets its equal share of resource.
+Comparing them, the improvement is achieved by dynamically adjusting resource allocation at runtime with respect for each objective value.
+When there is an unachievable one, \sol~ attempts to utilize the released resources fully from the models with an achievable objective.
+With a default system, however, the resource can only be evenly distributed, where each individual container gets its equal share of the resource.